pivotal-cf/docs-pks/nsxt-install-objects-k8s.hbs.md

 ---
-title: Create the VMware NSX Objects for Kubernetes Clusters Provisioned by {{ vars.product_short }}
+title: Create the VMware NSX Objects for Kubernetes Clusters Provisioned by TKGI -NSXT
- -NSXT
 ---